CCDKP/QC-Co-Lab-Light-Wall/README.txt

 = Installation =
 * Copy this entire directory to arduino/libraries/LightWall/
 * Install the Fat16 library from http://musicshield.googlecode.com/files/Fat16.zip
+    * (Required for example player, not for the core library)
 * Done!

+= Notes =
+This code has been tested with Arduino 0.22.
+As of the time of this writing, the Fat16 library from MusicShield is not compatible with Arduino 1.0

 = Additional Resources =